A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 \subsubsection{\textbf{Controlled DM}}

-Expanding the scope of diffusion models in network traffic generation and cybersecurity, recent research has focused on improving controllability, reducing data dependency, and capturing complex spatial-temporal patterns - key areas where traditional GAN-based approaches often fall short.
+Expanding the scope of diffusion models in network traffic generation and cybersecurity, recent research has focused on improving controllability, reducing data dependency, and capturing complex spatial-temporal patterns – key areas where traditional GAN-based approaches often fall short.
 Zhang \textit{et al.} ~\cite{zhang2024netdiff} presented a hierarchical, service-guided, controlled diffusion model for network flow trace generation.
 This approach was designed to explicitly model users' dynamic network usage patterns, focusing on the interactions between users and network services, such as mobile application usage traces.
-Their hierarchical generation structure consisted of multiple layers, the first of which was responsible for modeling app usage behavior.
+Their hierarchical generation structure consisted of multiple layers, the first of which was responsible for modelling app usage behaviour.
 This app usage data was then used to guide the generation of network flow traces, ensuring that the generated flows reflected realistic service usage patterns.
 The model captured co-usage relationships between different services, as well as sequential usage patterns, by leveraging a pre-trained embedding model and an encoder-decoder architecture.
 Furthermore, it incorporated a two-layer transformer network to model the temporal and feature correlations inherent in multidimensional network flow data.
 The generation process followed a two-step structure: first, a diffusion model generated the app usage patterns, and subsequently, a second diffusion model was trained on network flow traces, using the app usage patterns to guide the generation of realistic network traffic data.

-In~\cite{chai2024diffusion}, the authors introduce OpenDiff, a model that leverages publicly available data such as satellite imagery, POI distributions, and population density to generate mobile traffic data for network planning and optimization.
+In~\cite{chai2024diffusion}, the authors introduce OpenDiff (i.e., for satellite image data), Point of Interest (POI) distributions, and population density to generate mobile traffic data for network planning and optimisation.
 By adopting a multi-positive contrastive learning algorithm and an attention-based classifier-free guidance module, OpenDiff mitigates the reliance on non-public data and enhances the controllability of traffic generation.
 Data pre-processing steps included feature extraction from satellite images and POI, population distribution analysis, and multi-positive sample construction for contrastive learning.